SystemsApproach/security/key-distro.rst

 writing, there are some best practices for handling certificate revocation but no comprehensive solution.
-A good discussion of the issues and a potential approach to more effective certificate revocation can be found in the blog post below.
+A good discussion of the issues and a potential approach to more effective certificate revocation can be found in John Schanck's blog post.

 .. admonition:: Further Reading

-  J. Schank. `CRLite: Fast, private, and comprehensive certificate revocation checking in Firefox
+  J. Schanck. `CRLite: Fast, private, and comprehensive certificate revocation checking in Firefox
   <https://hacks.mozilla.org/2025/08/crlite-fast-private-and-comprehensive-certificate-revocation-checking-in-firefox/>`__.
 Mozilla
   blog, August 2025.